200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-08-WarCouncilaDinnerLarp.md

 If everyone or all but one rolls the same stance, reroll.

 During dinner: Advisors argue for their stance using their interest as justification.
 The monarch listens, moderates, and asks questions.
 -Build the world as you talk.
-Use ìyes, andî, but disagree over interpretations and meaning -Name citizens and groups within the kingdom.
+Use ‚Äúyes, and‚Äù, but disagree over interpretations and meaning -Name citizens and groups within the kingdom.
 Advisors, take sides.
 -Ask leading questions.
 Demand details.
 Be specific.